Are you tired of relying on platforms like Substack to run your paid newsletter?

 Bluehost, an official WordPress-recommended hosting provider, is offering our users a free domain name, a free SSL certificate, and a discount on web hosting.

-That means you can get all of the above for $1.99 per month.
+That means you can get all the above for $1.99 per month.

 Note: At WPBeginner, we believe in full transparency.
-If you sign up with Bluehost or Hostinger using our referral link, then we will earn a small commission at no extra cost to you (in fact, you will save money and get a free domain + SSL certificate).
+If you sign up with Bluehost or Hostinger using our referral link, then we will earn a small commission at no extra cost to you (in fact, you’ll actually save money and get that free domain and SSL!)
 We would get this commission for recommending just about any WordPress hosting service, but we only recommend products that we use personally and believe will add value to our readers.

-Once you have signed up for hosting, the next step is to install WordPress.
-Luckily, Bluehost already comes with WordPress pre-installed, so you can simply move on to the next step.
+Once you’ve signed up for hosting, the next step is to install WordPress.
+The great thing is that Bluehost installs WordPress for you, so you can skip straight to the next step.

 Step 2: Sign Up for an Email Service Provider

-Next, the most important thing you’ll need to start your paid email newsletter is an email marketing service provider so you can collect email addresses and send emails to your subscribers.
+Next, the most important thing you’ll need to start your paid newsletter is an email marketing service provider.

 We recommend using Kit (formerly ConvertKit) to create a paid newsletter.
 It’s a robust email marketing platform for bloggers, authors, and marketers.
 It’s easy to use and has all the features you need to create a paid email newsletter.